pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 Specifies whether or not the plugin should reboot the Signal K host when the CAN interface throughput falls below "Trigger threshold".
 Defaults to true.

+## Issues
+The event handler which detects CAN interface throughput cannot update the Signal K Dashboard, so operational status is only recorded in the host system log.

+## Author
+Paul Reeve <preeve_at_pdjr.eu>